Working Man's Diary

 iii A notebook shall be kept in which a member can propose the purchase of any book which he would wish introduced.
 (My italics.)

 Not much is known of Murthly MIA as no formal records survive.
 (Although it certainly did not have a library or reading room.
 Just use of the school at Ardoch for evening meetings.)
 It was formed in 1879.
 One of its leading lights was Charles Scott, tenant of Bradystone farm, who acted as secretary, chairman and debater (perhaps not all at the same time).
-He emigrated to South Africa in 1886, found a reef of gold on his farm there, taught himself geology, and formed a theory of a deep super reef that was eventually found 3,000 ft down by his son, decades later.
+He emigrated to South Africa in 1886, found a reef of gold on his farm there and, true to the ethos of the MIA, taught himself geology, and formed a theory of a deep super reef that was eventually found 3,000 ft down by his son, decades later.
 Murthly MIA also made annual donations of £2 or £3 to Perth Royal Infirmary and held a dance in the school at the end of each debating season.
 In February 1896, a certain A. Campbell was one of several singers, male and female, to entertain the company before the dancing started.

 Did membership of the MIA spur Alex to begin his diary, on 1st January 1887?
 It’s a (very) basic record of hard, repetitive work.
 Generally, one line per day.
 The most prominent character was the weather.
 Through it are interwoven key events, such as when the squad had to prepare the crypt beneath the chapel after Sir Archibald died.
 Although a more memorable date for Alex was 11 August 1892, when they were all given the day off on the occasion of a visit by the Scottish Arboricultural Association.